Each year SPAN invites a distinguished scholar from another university to spend several days at Northwestern as Visiting Professor.

 Kane Race is Associate Professor of Gender and Cultural Studies at the University of Sydney.
 His work has explored embodied engagements with medicine across various different contexts and cultures of consumption: HIV; sexual practice; drug use (both licit and illicit); and markets in bottled water.
 He is the author of Pleasure Consuming Medicine: the queer politics of drugs (Duke UP, 2009) and Plastic Water: the social and material life of bottled water (with Gay Hawkins and Emily Potter, MIT Press, 2016).
 His book The Gay Science: intimate experiments with the problem of HIV is forthcoming from Routledge in 2017.

-Prof. Race’s visit will coincide with our workshop on “Stigma.”
-Race will deliver the keynote address at the workshop.
+Prof. Race’s visit coincided with our workshop on “Stigma.”
+Race delivered the keynote address at the workshop.